-- (1) General - (A) The cargo safe access plan should be developed at the design stage to ensure that securing operations can be carried out safely for all intended container stowage configurations. - (B) Typically the cargo safe access plan should be developed based on a risk assessment including following hazards: - slips, trips, - falls from height, - injuries whilst manually handling lashing gear, - being struck by lashing gear or other objects, - potential damage due to container operations(High-risk areas should be identified in order t o develop appropriate protection or other methods of preventing significant damage), - adjacent electrical risks (temperature controlled unit cable connections etc.). - adequate access to all areas that is necessary to safely perform container securing operations - ergonomics (e.g., size and weight of equipment) of lashing equipment, - implications of lashing high cube (9'6") containers and mixed stows of 40' and 45' containers. - (2) Transit area - (A) The minimum clearance for transit areas should be at least 2.0 m high and 600 mm wide.
-(Table 1 B. J and F1) - (B) Transit area should have non-slip surfaces.
+- (1) General - (A) The cargo safe access plan should be developed at the design stage to ensure that securing operations can be carried out safely for all intended container stowage configurations. - (B) Typically the cargo safe access plan should be developed based on a risk assessment including following hazards: - slips, trips, - falls from height, - injuries whilst manually handling lashing gear, - being struck by lashing gear or other objects, - potential damage due to container operations(High-risk areas should be identified in order t o develop appropriate protection or other methods of preventing significant damage), - adjacent electrical risks (temperature controlled unit cable connections etc.), - adequate access to all areas that is necessary to safely perform container securing oper- - ergonomics (e.g., size and weight of equipment) of lashing equipment, - implications of lashing high cube (9'6") containers and mixed stows of 40' and 45' containers. - (2) Transit area - (A) The minimum clearance for transit areas should be at least 2.0 m high and 600 mm wide.
+(Table 1 B, J and F1)

-- (C) Where necessary for safety, walkways on deck should be delineated by painted lines or otherwise marked by pictorial signs. - (D) All protrusions in access ways in transit area, such as cleats, ribs and brackets that may give rise to a trip hazard, should be highlighted in a contrasting colour. - (E) As far as practicable, access ladders and walkways should be free of permanent obstructions and designed so that workers do not have to climb over piping. - (3) Working area - (A) Working areas should be designed to eliminate the use of three high lashing bars and be positioned in close proximity to lashing equipment stowage areas. - (B) Working areas should be designed to provide a clear work area which is unencumbered by obstructions such as deck piping, storage bins and guides to reposition hatch covers. - (C) The horizontal distance from the lashing securing points to the containers should not exceed 1,100 mm, and not less than 220 mm for lashing bridges and 130 mm for other positions.
+- (B) Transit area should have non-slip surfaces. - (C) Where necessary for safety, walkways on deck should be delineated by painted lines or otherwise marked by pictorial signs. - (D) All protrusions in access ways in transit area, such as cleats, ribs and brackets that may give rise to a trip hazard, should be highlighted in a contrasting colour. - (E) As far as practicable, access ladders and walkways should be free of permanent obstructions and designed so that workers do not have to climb over piping.

+(3) Working area

+- (A) Working areas should be designed to eliminate the use of three high lashing bars and be positioned in close proximity to lashing equipment stowage areas. - (B) Working areas should be designed to provide a clear work area which is unencumbered by obstructions such as deck piping, storage bins and guides to reposition hatch covers. - (C) The horizontal distance from the lashing securing points to the containers should not exceed 1,100 mm, and not less than 220 mm for lashing bridges and 130 mm for other positions.
 (Table 1, C1, C2 and C3.)
 For container bays with foundations designed for 40' and 45' container stowage, the dimension C1 may be increased to 1,300 mm when measured to 40' containers depending on the approval of Flag state. - (D) The width of working areas should not be less than 750 mm.
 In addition, the width of permanent lashing bridges should not be less than 750 mm between top rails of fencing and should provide a minimum clear distance of 600 mm between stowage racks, lashing cleats and other obstructions.
 (Table 1, A, GL, GT, I, F and F1.) - (E) Platforms should be provided on the end of hatches and outboard lashing positions.
 Platforms on the end of hatches and outboard lashing positions should preferably be at the same level as the top of the hatch covers.
-The gap between such platforms and adjacent hatch covers should not exceed 90 mm. - (F) Working areas which contain removable sections should be capable of being temporarily secured. - (G) Working on the top of containers should be avoided, e.g. through use of semi-automatic or fully automatic twistlocks. - (H) Toe boards of 150 mm in height should be provided around the sides of elevated working areas, to prevent securing equipment from falling and injuring people.
-In cases where toe board obstructs the stowage of containers, the height of toe board may be reduced to 100 mm. - (4) Fencing design - (A) Lashing bridges, platforms and other working area from which persons may fall should be provided with fencing satisfying the requirements given in (D).
-(2020) - (B) If necessary, a mobile fencing may be allowed. - (C) Athwartships cargo securing walkways should be protected by fencing satisfying the requirements given in (D), if the edges of walkways are not protected when the hatch cover is removed. - (D) Fencing should have a minimum of three courses.
-The height of the uppermost course should be at least 1.0 m, measured from the base.
-The opening below the lowest course of the guardrails should not exceed 230 mm.
-The other courses should not be more than 380 mm apart.
-A horizontal unfenced gap of fencing should not be greater than 300 mm. - (E) At positions where movable fencings are arranged due to stowage of containers, e.g., lashing platform above outboard stanchions at 20' container gap end, see Fig 3 for illustration, an alternative arrangement of the lower two courses may be accepted by the Society, as necessary, taking position of container securing device into consideration. - (5) Access openings - (A) Access openings in working area with a potential should be either protected by fencing in accordance with (4)(D) or possible to be closed by access covers.
-(2020) - (B) Access openings in transit area with a potential fall of 2.0 m or more should be avoided, unless they are protected by fencing in accordance with (4)(D). - (C) Access openings in working area and transit area should be highlighted in contrasting colour around the rim of the openings. - (D) Access openings at different levels of lashing bridges should not be located directly below one another.
+(2022) - (F) Working areas which contain removable sections should be capable of being temporarily - (G) Working on the top of containers should be avoided, e.g. through use of semi-automatic or fully automatic twistlocks. - (H) Toe boards of 150 mm in height should be provided around the sides of elevated working areas, to prevent securing equipment from falling and injuring people.
+In cases where toe board obstructs the stowage of containers, the height of toe board may be reduced to 100 mm.